 The Company is committed to maintaining a productive environment for all its employees at various levels in the organisation, free of sexual harassment and discrimination on the basis of gender.
 The Company has framed a policy on Prevention of Sexual Harassment in line with the requirements of the Sexual Harassment of Women at Workplace (Prevention, Prohibition & Redressal) Act, 2013.
-The Company has also set up "Prevention of Sexual Harassment which has formalised a free and fair enquiry process with clear timelines.
+The Company has also set up "Prevention of Sexual Harassment Committee" ('the Committee') to redress the Complaints received regarding sexual harassment which has formalised a free and fair enquiry process with clear timelines.
 There were no complaints pending for the Redressal at the beginning of the year and no complaints received during the financial year.